lautarojgarcia177/PediYa/README.md

 @ngrx/store-devtools - to enable a powerful time-travelling debugger.

-@angular/material - material design component library, theming, ...
+@angular/material - material design component library, multi theming, ...

 routing

 @angular/firebase - To use firebase services

 @angular/service-worker - For caching static files and allowing the app to be installable.

+ngx/translate - For multilanguage

 Angular CLI configuration (prod build, budgets, ...)